gandie/PlanetAppV2/README.md

 folder and start `main.exe`.

 Expect missing `missing *.dll` errors on startup, these are caused by the sound module and must be investigated in future releases.
-Currenty all windows releases work with debug console activated, so expect one window showing the app and another one showing a terminal showing strange errors.

 ## Android